FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-11-30-starting-iot-home-automation.md

 ## Connecting the parts

 Now every part for itself was working: I could see the temperature and humidity in the Mi Home App, I could switch the light on and off over the shelly app and the home assistant was up and running on my Raspberry Pi and I could access the ui via a browser.
 Great.
-But the connection...how could I bring the
+But the connection...how could I bring the parts together?

-- I was
+The answer is that the Home Assistant has "Integrations" where you can add different systems into the Home Assistant system.
+Hue lights. your FritzBox, if you have one.
+Your Samsung Printer.
+The Pi-Hole.
+The weather.
+Home Assistant has nearly endless integrations for all the different systems you can image.
+And also the Shellys.
+And the Aqara Hub!
+And there was the connection!

+So once configured and added the [integration for the Shelly](https://www.home-assistant.io/integrations/shelly/) it was found!
+That is good.

+Then I added the Mi Home Aqara Integration.

+[Bild Integrations]

+And suddenly the devices were found and added!
+And inside those `devices` are `entities`.
+And those entities are providing the functionalities you search for for this device.
+So for example my Aqara device has the entity for humidity and one for temperature.

+In the `automations` part in the Home Assistant you can now use those devices and create rules which are for example.

+"Turn off the light when the humidity is below 60%" "Turn on the light when the humidity is above 60%"

+Takeaways:

+- `Devices` are mostly the physical devices you install in your home. `Entities` are the functionalities this device has!
+- `Integrations` are the glue between your physical devices and the Home Assistant.

+## Current situation